sameesevas/sameesevas.github.io/_pages/portfolio.md

 ## Pedestrian Intention Prediction in Autonomous Vehicles
 <p>
 We use YOLO to detect pedestrians and track their position, speed, and body pose.
-This data is then given to a Qwen LLM, which analyzes patterns to predict the pedestrian’s next action, like crossing the street or waiting.
+This data is then given to a Qwen VLM, which analyzes patterns to predict the pedestrian’s next action, like crossing the street or waiting.
 </p>

 <div style="display: flex; justify-content: space-between;">